rolinares/acme-co/README.md

 This app is optimized for **Vercel**, but can also be deployed on Netlify, AWS, or any static hosting service.

+### Deployment on **Vercel**

+You can try it on: https://acme-co-cms.vercel.app/

 ## 📝 **Future Improvements**

 Some potential enhancements for the next version:

+- 🧼 Apply some sanitize techniques to avoid dangerous injections via `.md` files
 - 🌍 Multi-language support (i18n)
 - 📝 Admin panel to edit Markdown content via UI